This page about the best beef cuts for gout, page 2 of 2 of our best beef for gout pages, was first updated or reviewed on 7 November 2017

 Interesting though beef cuts' purines' numbers are, we really need much more data for purines in beef cuts.
 And cooking methods affect purines amounts.
 The Japanese study did take food heating methods such as frying boiling and steaming into account.
 More studies would make us feel more certain the numbers are more or less correct, even if we could never expect them to be exactly the same in every study.

-If guanine and xanthine do not create uric acid, and only adenine and hypoxanthine do, population studies about foods' effects on uric acid have still found a correlation between purines' intake and uric acid levels.The level that has been determined by just adenine and hypoxanthine.
+If guanine and xanthine do not create uric acid, or not much, and only adenine and hypoxanthine seriously do, population studies about foods' effects on uric acid have still found a correlation between purines' intake and uric acid levels.So they are the uric acid amounts that have been determined by just adenine and hypoxanthine.

-You can use this as a rough guideline.
+You can use this information as a rough guideline.

 So what are the best beef cuts for gout?
 The best points to note, at least from this study, (1) are that most beef cuts are low purine or low-medium purine.
 Only a couple of numbers for the topside (round/hip) prime cut, are well into medium purine territory.